suim-park/Capstone-RAG-Team/README.md

-# Medical Questioning and Answering Using GraphRAG
+# Medical Question Answering Using GraphRAG

 ## Table of Contents